 You can mount any folder at any location in Windows 10 as a virtual drive, with a drive letter for easy access.

-On Windows, users can easily “attach” one or more folders to a virtual drive on Windows for faster access when needed.
-And anything saved to the virtual drive will be saved to the location of that directory.
+On Windows, users can easily “attach” one or more folders to a virtual drive Windows for faster access when needed.
+And anything saved to the virtual drive will be dedicated to the location of that directory.
 The directory “mounted” as the virtual drive will not appear continuously, only present in the current user session by default.
-If you log out, restart or shut down the computer, all existing virtual drives will be erased (no longer attached).
+If you log out, restart, or shut down the computer, all existing virtual drives will be erased (no longer attached).

-If you are interested, this article will show you how to turn any folder into a virtual drive on Windows for faster access when needed, please read the reference.
+This article will show you how to turn any folder into a virtual drive on Windows for faster access when needed if you are interested.
+Please read the reference.